-Dr. Katz, the Executive Chairman of our Board of Directors, serves as the Executive Chairman of GigCapital6 and GigInternational1.
-Dr. Raluca Dinu, our Chief Executive Officer, President, Secretary, and a member of the Board of Directors, serves as the Chief Executive Officer, President, Secretary and Director of GigCapital6 and GigInternational1.
-Dorothy D. Hayes, one of our directors, is a member of the Board of Directors of GigInternational1 together with our director Raanan I. Horowitz, and GigCapital6 together with our director Dr. Sharmila Makhija.
-Ms. Hayes also serves on the Board of Directors of Intevac, Inc. (Nasdaq: IVAC) and as the Chairwoman of the Board of Directors of First Tech Federal Credit Union.
-In addition, Mr. Horowitz serves as the President and Chief Executive Officer of Elbit Systems of America, a wholly-owned subsidiary of Elbit Systems Ltd. He is also a member of the Board of Directors of GigCapital6.
-Furthermore, Brad Weightman, our Treasurer and Chief Financial Officer, serves as the Treasurer and Chief Financial Officer of GigInternational1.
-In addition, Dr. Katz serves as the Chairman of the Board of Directors of Kaleyra, Inc., which may also seek to acquire companies in the TMT industry, as a co-Chairman of the Board of Directors of UpHealth, Inc. and a director of BigBear.ai Holdings, Inc. Any of such companies may present additional conflicts of interest in pursuing an acquisition target.
+Ms. Hayes serves on the Board of Directors of Intevac, Inc. (Nasdaq: IVAC) and as a member of the Board of Directors of First Tech Federal Credit Union.
+In addition, Mr. Horowitz serves as the President and Chief Executive Officer of Elbit Systems of America, a wholly-owned subsidiary of Elbit Systems Ltd. He is also a member of the Board of Governors of the Aerospace Industries Association, and the Board of Directors for the National Defense Industrial Association, and a member of Business Executives for National Security.
+Ms. Rogge is a director of Onto Innovation and Rambus, Inc. and is President of RYN Group LLC.
+In addition, Dr. Katz serves as the Chairman of the Board of Directors of Kaleyra, Inc., which may also seek to acquire companies in the TMT industry, as a co-Chairman of the Board of Directors of UpHealth, Inc. and a director of BigBear.ai Holdings, Inc., Furthermore, Dr. Dinu serves on the Board of Directors of UpHealth, Inc. and BigBear.ai Holdings, Inc., and each of Ms. Dorothy D. Hayes and Mr. Raanan Horowitz serve on the Board of Directors of BigBear.ai Holdings, Inc. Any of such companies may present additional conflicts of interest in pursuing an acquisition target.